 You may find hundreds of social websites where you can post articles, images even short videos too.
 Be creative while crafting posts for social media.

-People get more attracted to the brands that have strong social proof, and it’s a ranking factor considered in SEO.
+People get more attracted to brands that have strong social proof, and it’s a ranking factor considered in SEO.

 You should at least use Facebook, Twitter, Instagram, Pinterest, WhatsApp, and LinkedIn regularly.
-I have attached an image here to get a clear picture of your social marketing strategy.

 3. Create Videos for Your Brand Or Run A Webinar Series